 But Amber will likely not go for Black because the difference with Black (bar B) is too big.
 Amber thinks it’s likely Black will reject her because Black is “too good”.

 That’s a typical case of self-rejection.
 Remember that self-rejection happens when we feel someone might reject us and we reject them first.

 People who self-reject take themselves out of the running, often unconsciously, without even trying.

-People who self-reject do so either to protect our ego, which doesn’t help them succeed in life, or to protect their social standing, which can make sense in case of a possible public rejection.
+People who self-reject do so either to protect their ego, which doesn’t help them succeed in life or to protect their social standing, which can make sense in case of public rejection.

 - Ignoring you

 - Being in awe and too nervous to speak to you